kshedden/case_studies/stats485/writing_assignments.md

 6. (April 10).
 Write a memo discussing a specific finding relating to variation and covariation of temperature and salinity, based on the Argo data.
 Your memo should include some analysis and findings that go beyond what we covered in class.

+7. (April 24): Write a memo discussing a specific finding relating to variation in the geographic ranges of plants, and the changes in these ranges over time.
+Your memo should include some analysis and findings that go beyond what we covered in class.